DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-15-displaying-permissions-in-the-user-list.md

 If we show permissions in the list, then users who:

 - just want to check permissions can do so without clicking through
-- cannot manage users won’t need to click through to a page where they’re unable to change anything
+- cannot manage users will not need to click through to a page where they’re unable to change anything

 It may be harder to scan the list to find a specific colleague.
 But as most organisations have, on average, 3 users this seems unlikely to cause a problem.